draftbit/reason-expo/README.md

 ## Disclaimer

-There are some components and APIs missing.
-You can find an overview of the implemented components and APIs [here](./STATUS.md).
-Contributions of Components and APIs are very welcome!
-The bindings are targeted to Expo SDK 25.
+These bindings are targeted to Expo SDK 25.
+There are some components and APIs missing/in-development.
+You can find an overview of the completed components and APIs [here](./STATUS.md).
+Contributing new Components and APIs are extremely encouraged!

 ## Helping out